Sri Lankan rupee steady despite importer dollar demand

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-COLOMBO, March 26 The Sri Lankan rupee ended steady on Wednesday despite importer dollar demand as dealers were reluctant to trade above 130.70 levels due to moral suasion by the central bank.
+COLOMBO, March 26 The Sri Lankan rupee traded steady on Wednesday despite importer dollar demand as dealers were reluctant to trade above 130.70 levels due to moral suasion.

 Dealers said banks were asked to keep the currency at the 130.70 per dollar level through moral suasion, a measure used by the central bank to keep the rupee volatility at low.